-Attendees from subscribing departments (marked as "EN Supporter" or "EN Host Institution" in this list) will be offered reduced registration fees.
+Attendees from subscribing departments (marked as "EN Supporter" or "EN Host Institution" in this list) are offered reduced registration fees.

 Feedback from past attendees